hiemas-lerastad/Tes3mp-Scripts/README.md

   5) BE SURE THERE IS NO `--` SYMBOLS TO THE LEFT OF IT, ELSE IT WILL NOT WORK.

   6) Save `customScripts.lua` and restart your server.

+## FurnishedBlodskallsHouse

+  This script adds high capacity containers to the blodskaals house in skaal village

+  Installation
+  1) Ensure that HiemUtils.lua has been installed
+  2) Place this file as `FurnishedBlodskallsHouse.lua` inside your TES3MP servers `server\scripts\custom` folder.
+  3) Open your `customScripts.lua` file in a text editor.
+      (It can be found in `server\scripts` folder.)
+  4) Add the below line to your `customScripts.lua` file: require("custom/FurnishedBlodskallsHouse")
+  5) BE SURE THERE IS NO `--` SYMBOLS TO THE LEFT OF IT, ELSE IT WILL NOT WORK.
+  6) Save `customScripts.lua` and restart your server.